ElektraInitiative/libelektra/src/plugins/keytometa/README.md

     user/config/key5

 If key1 and key2 were tagged with `convert/append = next` and key3 and key4 were tagged with `convert/append = previous` the following would happen:
-- the resulting metadata of key0 would contain `value3\nvalue4` (the values of key3 and key4 are merged together and key1 and key2 are skipped, as they have differnt append strategy)
+- the resulting metadata of key0 would contain `value3\nvalue4` (the values of key3 and key4 are merged together and key1 and key2 are skipped, as they have different append strategy)
 - the resulting metadata of key5 would contain `value1\nvalue2` (the values of key1 and key2 are merged together and key3 and key4 are skipped, as they have different append strategy)

 ### Same-Level Appending